-Did you know - Crescent City
+Did you know - law school 12th oldest

 New Orleans is called the Crescent City because the city proper was originally shaped like a crescent as it hugged the Mississippi River.